kevindudeja/Inshorts-SMS-Bot/README.md

  OUTPUT: Recieved 1 Message from 51465
  " Sent from your Twilio trial account - Hello World "

-PART 2 - Getting data from Inshorts npm package and saving it in a text file
+PART 2 - Getting data using Inshorts npm package and saving it in a text file

 Packages Required
  - Install npm for installing NodeJS packages
    ```